Washington Territory

-The Territory of Washington was an organized incorporated territory of the United States that existed from March 2, 1853, until November 11, 1889, when the territory was admitted to the Union as the State of Washington.
+The Washington Territory was an organized incorporated territory of the United States that existed from March 2, 1853, until November 11, 1889, when the territory was admitted to the Union as the State of Washington.
 It was created from the portion of the Oregon Territory north of the lower Columbia River and north of the 46th parallel east of the Columbia.
 At its largest extent, it also included the entirety of modern Idaho and parts of Montana and Wyoming, before attaining its final boundaries in 1863.

 History

 Agitation in favor of self-government developed in the regions of the Oregon Territory north of the Columbia River in 1851–1852.
 A group of prominent settlers from the Cowlitz and Puget Sound regions met on November 25, 1852, at the "Monticello Convention" in present-day Longview, to draft a petition to the United States Congress calling for a separate territory north of the Columbia River.
 After gaining approval from the Oregon territorial government, the proposal was sent to the federal government.

 The bill to establish the territory, H.R.
 348, was reported in the U.S. House of Representatives by Representative Charles E. Stuart on January 25, 1853.
 Representative Richard H. Stanton argued that the proposed name—the Territory of Columbia—might be confused for the country's capital's Territory of Columbia (now District of Columbia), and suggested a name honoring George Washington instead.
 The bill was thus amended with the name Washington, though not without some debate, and passed in the House on February 10, passed in the Senate on March 2, and signed by President Millard Fillmore on the same day.
 The argument against naming the territory Washington came from Representative Alexander Evans of Maryland, who countered that there were no states named Washington, but multiple counties, cities, and towns were named such and so could be the source of confusion itself.
 Evans felt that the proposed new territory's name should reflect local native terminology.
 He stated it would be more appropriate to give the territory "some beautiful Indian name."
 The decision was contrary to the wishes of residents, and local papers reported mixed feeling from citizens, though the general reception of the renaming was positive.